 One of the simplest ways to link data in Google Sheets is to link cells or ranges within the same spreadsheet.
 This method is useful when you want to create a dashboard or report that summarizes data from different sheets or tabs.

-To link data within the same spreadsheet, follow these steps: (See Also: How To Change Sheets In Google Sheets)
+To link data within the same spreadsheet, follow these steps: (See Also: How To Merge Data From Two Columns Into One Google Sheets)

 - Select the cell or range where you want to display the linked data.